pohlinwei/duke/docs/README.md

 ### Feature 10: Quiz yourself
 Test yourself by asking Duke to select a random question from your question bank!
 Do note that you must attempt to answer the question.
 If otherwise, Duke will be unhappy and you won't be able to access any question-and-answer features until you provide an answer.

-### Feature 11: Find the answer to a specified question
+### Feature 11: Check the answer of a specified question
 With this feature, you can easily get an answer to a question from your question bank easily!
 Just type your question and Duke will fetch the answer for you.

 ### Feature 12: Show all questions and answers